 This course is designed to provide instruction in initial emergency care.
 Students are taught methods of primary stabilization of the sick and injured.
-This course is taught according to the National DOT Curriculum and allows the student to acquire the information, skills, and attitudes necessary for National and State certification as a First Responder.
+This course is taught according to the National DOT curriculum and allows the student to acquire the information, skills, and attitudes necessary to function as an EMR.
+Successful completion of this course will make the student eligible to challenge the exam to gain their National and State certification as an EMR.